svg

 You might have noticed that all icon definitions stay at least 1 viewBox unit away from the edge of the viewBox.

 This is because strokes are centered around their path.
-A horizontal line with Y = 5 will be drawn from half a unit above to half a unit below the Y5 line.
-A line on the Y0 line will therefor lose half of its width.
+A horizontal line with Y = 5 will be drawn from half a unit above the Y5 line to half a unit below the Y5 line.
+A line on the Y0 line will therefor lose half of its width (due to the top half being cut off).

 Also, the stroke-linecap (the rounded endings of the line) are drawn half a unit past the line's endpoints.